 * providing information about public transport to our sites

-* closing the loop on van journeys whenever possible: we work with Forest Recycling Project and can often use vans productively for both halves of a journey, for example bringing cardboard and hessian sacks to our plant nursery for use as mulch, then taking plants and produce back to sell at the market stall.
+* closing the loop on van journeys whenever possible: we can often use vans productively for both halves of a journey, for example bringing cardboard and hessian sacks to our plant nursery for use as mulch, then taking produce on delivery runs to outlets